-The preliminary meeting takes place no later than the end of the student's 5th semester (4th semester for BEES), and is generally 2-3 months in advance of the qualifying exam.
+The preliminary meeting takes place no later than the end of the student's 5th semester (or earlier as stipulated by the Concentration Area), and is generally 2-3 months in advance of the qualifying exam.
 A relatively short interval between the two meetings is strongly encouraged to maximize the value and retention of the information exchange facilitated at the preliminary meeting.

-Preliminary meetings will generally be about 1.5 hours long (flexible of course).
+Preliminary meetings will generally be about 1.5 hours long (this can vary).

 Extensions for the preliminary meeting (beyond semester 5) are rare.
 Students who must delay their preliminary meeting past the end of their 5th semester must submit a written request for an extension, as do their mentors.
-This request is due 60 days before the end of the student's 5th semester and requires a justification for the extension, acknowledgment from the advisor that the student is on track and making good progress, and a proposed revised date for the preliminary meeting.
-The CA Director as well as the DGS must approve this request.
+Those forms, due 60 days before the end of the student's 5th semester, require a justification for the extension, acknowledgment from the advisor that the student is on track and making good progress, and a proposed revised date for the preliminary meeting.
+Both the student's and advisor's Request for Extension forms must be approved by the Concentration Area Director as well as the BISI Associate Director.